jronallo/microdata_schemaorg_example/source/code4lib.html.md

 If the website goes down, you are likely to hear about it from multiple sources at once.
 If the OAI-PMH gateway goes down, I am guessing that it would take longer for you to find out about it.
 Hidden services and content are too easy to get neglected.
-Data embedded in visible HTML helps keep the representations in sync.
+Data embedded in visible HTML helps keep the representations in sync so that page authors only have to expose one public version of their data.
 This insight has lead to a number of different standards over time which take the approach of embedding structured data with the visible HTML content.
 Microdata